Locally Compact Quantum Groups. A von Neumann Algebra Approach: The antipode: construction and properties. Densities

-\snl \it The involutive operator $K$ implementing the antipode \rm \nl In what follows, we will see how the existence of the Haar weights eventually leads to, not only the \it well-definedness \rm of this preliminary antipode $S_0$, but also the \it density of the domain \rm $\Cal D_0$.
-But as we already mentioned, we will not define the antipode in this way.
-On the other hand, we will now do something similar and define a map like $S_0(\,\cdot\,)^*$, but on the Hilbert space level. \snl To do this, we will now assume the existence of a right Haar weight.
-We recall the definition (see e.g.\ [K-V3]).
+{\bf The involutive operator~$\boldsymbol{K}$ implementing the antipode.} In what follows, we will see how the existence of the Haar weights eventually leads to, not only the {\it well-definedness} of this preliminary antipode $S_0$, but also gives the {\it density of the domain} $\mathcal D_0$.
+But as we already mentioned, we will not def\/ine the antipode in this way.
+On the other hand, we will do something similar and def\/ine a~map like $S_0(\,\cdot\,)^*$, but on the Hilbert space level.

+To do this, we will {\it now assume the existence of a~right Haar weight}.
+We recall the def\/inition (see e.g.~\cite{K-V3}).